 Beginner skis offer great value and an easy platform for learning the basics of turning, balance, and control.
 In short, they make it easier to learn proper technique in less time.
 Beginner models come either as an integrated system with bindings or as a flat ski that requires you to purchase the bindings separately (we indicate if they come with bindings in the product title and our comparison table).
-For our top picks for 2016-2017, we’ve covered both cheap, entry-level models to get you out of rental gear up to all-mountain designs for the athletic or ambitious first timer.
-To complete your setup, we’ve also written about the best beginner ski boots.
+For our top picks for 2020-2021, we’ve covered both cheap, entry-level models to get you out of rental gear up to all-mountain designs for the athletic or ambitious first-timer.
+For background information to get started, see our buying advice.
+And to complete your set-up, we’ve also written about the best beginner ski boots.

 What we like: More than just a ski for beginners.

-A beginner ski that you’ll grow out of in a season isn’t a great buy, which is why our top-rated model is the very capable Rossignol Experience 77.
-This ski retains the important characteristics of a beginner setup: smooth turn initiation, a low weight, and an easy to manage narrow width, all with the stability to progress and carve at speed.
-It’s also a decent value at $550, which includes quality 11-DIN bindings from Look.
+A beginner design that you’ll grow out of in a season isn’t a great buy, which is why our top pick is the well-rounded Rossignol Experience 76 CI.
+This ski has all the important characteristics of a great beginner set-up—smooth turn initiation, a low weight, and an easy-to-manage width—with the stability to progress and carve at speed.
+The “CI” in the name is for the carbon insert, which delivers the right amount of power without compromising turnability and control.
+Coming in at $500 with a pair of well-respected 11-DIN bindings from Look, the Experience also is a solid all-around value.

-The Experience 77 borrows heavily from Rossi’s high-end models, including its lightweight Air Tip and mixed rocker and camber design.
-The Air Tip was popularized in their freeride “7” line for lightening the ski and giving it a playful nature, and is equally effective here.
+In terms of build, the entry-level Experience 76 borrows heavily from Rossi’s higher-end models, including its Air Tip and mixed rocker and camber design.
+The Air Tip was popularized in their freeride “7” collection for lightening the ski and giving it a playful nature, and it’s equally effective here.
 With a moderate rocker along the front, the tip won’t flap at speed and is eager to turn.
-And once you’re confident, the Experience 77 has fantastic edge hold for a beginner-friendly design.
-You can save $50 to $100 by getting a true entry-level model, but the higher performance threshold of the Experience 77 earns it our top spot for 2016-2017.
+And once you’re confident, the Experience 76 has very good edge hold for a beginner-friendly build.
+You can save $50 or more with some of the true entry-level models below (and Rossi does offer a more basic Experience 74 for $400), but the higher performance ceiling of the Experience 76 earns it our top spot for 2020-2021.

 What we don’t: Drop in hardpack performance.

-Atomic’s Vantage all-mountain ski line goes as wide as a 100-millimeter waist width, but we love the 85 as a great introduction to softer snow.
-Compared to our top two picks, the Vantage’s wider shape gives it greater flotation off trail and a comfortable platform on hardpack.
-It’s a little less willing to turn quickly, however, which can be a detriment to beginners.
-But for casual, medium-width turns, the Vantage is relatively effortless.
+K2’s Mindbender all-mountain ski line goes as wide as 116 millimeters, but we love the narrowest 85 as an introduction to soft snow.
+Compared to our top pick, the Mindbender’s wider shape and increased rocker in the tip give it more flotation and a comfortable platform on groomers.
+It’s a little less willing to change direction quickly, however, which can be a detriment to those just starting out.
+But for cruising green and blue runs, the K2 is buttery smooth and relatively effortless.

-At $400 without bindings, it is a little more expensive than the integrated setups above—a decent pair of bindings like the Tyrolia Attack 11 will cost you another $169.
-Another downside is the ski is a little flexy for our tastes as a frontside carver, so it’s best for the skier that plans to explore the untracked parts of the mountain early on.
-For those with big-time powder ambitions, it may be worth considering investing in the Volkl 90Eight at the bottom of our list.
+At $400 without bindings, the Mindbender 85 is a step up in cost compared to the integrated design of the Experience 76 above (a decent pair of bindings like the Tyrolia Attack 11 will cost you another $150+, for example).
+Another downside is that the ski is a little soft for our tastes as a frontside carver, so it’s best for those who live in areas with consistently good snow or who plan to explore the untracked parts of the mountain down the road.
+And for those with big-time powder ambitions, it’s worth considering investing in an even wider ski like the Blizzard Rustler 9 (94mm at the waist) below.

 What we like: Stable for a beginner model.